 - By attending school and class assemblies and activities.

 Report cards are distributed at the end of each term.
-The report cards are designed to reflect the progress of your child in the EYFS areas and not a number grade or percentage.
-Levels are also used to indicate where your child is in terms of the standards of the British National Curriculum.
+The report cards are designed to reflect the progress of your child.

-Parent meetings are held after the distribution of report cards to allow for brief discussion of what the report means and how you can help your child.
-If you require a longer meeting please arrange for a separate time to meet with the teachers.
+Parent meetings are held after the distribution of report cards to allow for a brief discussion of what the report means and how parents can help their children.
+If parents require a longer meeting, they can arrange for a separate time to meet with the teachers.